 Once you have decided on an appropriate location, you will need to measure the dimensions of the unit and mark these dimensions on the wall.
 To ensure that you get the measurements spot on, check the length several times.
 If you don't trust yourself to do this, then it is always worth hiring a contractor to do the work for you.
 Their professional expertise will guarantee a consistent and reliable job.

 Your wall unit should always be in a frame or sleeve to help support the weight while also protecting it from moisture and the passage of the current, which could damage the house.
 However, you can also install the sleeve prior to fitting the unit.
 This method could be easier if you are doing the installation yourself and also minimizes the risk of damaging any parts.

 Following fitting the sleeve and unit, you must fill in any gaps or holes with sealant.
 Not only will this ensure moisture protection, but it will also ensure the wall unit works to its best ability, with no wasted air or energy.

 It's vital that you do not switch the main electrical circuit back on until you are sure that you have finished the installation entirely.

 To ensure your unit runs at the best level possible, there are some precautionary measures that you need to take.
-Primarily, it’s vital that you keep the exterior part of the unit clear from dust, debris, moisture, grass, leaves, and more.
-Failing to do so could affect the overall performance, cause the air conditioner to overheat, and damage it beyond repair.
+Primarily, it's vital that you keep the exterior part of the unit clear from dust, debris, moisture, grass, leaves, and more.
+Failing to do so could affect the overall performance, cause it to overheat, and damage your AC beyond repair.